Debra Fallowfield Jeweller

 All of our stones are ethically sourced and our diamonds conflict-free.
 In many cases, Debra purchases gemstones locally in Queensland direct from the miners themselves.

-We recycle all of our studio scrap and excess for reuse, recycle all our gold, and purchase the majority from a NZ supplier specialising in alluvial gold from the South Island of New Zealand.
-These alluvial operations must comply with strict Department of Conservation protocols which firmly puts the responsibility on gold exploration, extraction and processing companies to minimise their environmental impact over the whole life cycle of their activities.
+We recycle all of our studio scrap and excess for reuse and I recycle all our gold.
+I purchase the majority from a NZ supplier specialising in alluvial gold from the South Island of New Zealand.
+These alluvial operations must comply with strict Department of Conservation protocols.
+They firmly put the responsibility on gold exploration, extraction and processing companies to minimise their environmental impact over the whole life cycle of their activities.

 Debra still chooses to create everything by hand in today’s age of technology, preferring the tactile nature and process of handcrafting over computer designed and 3D and printed jewellery.